fufuok/cache/DOC.md

 func NewMapOf[V any]() MapOf[string, V]
 ```

-NewMapOf creates a new HashMapOf instance with string keys\.
-The keys never expire\, similar to the use of sync\.Map\.
+NewMapOf creates a new HashMapOf instance with string keys.
+The keys never expire, similar to the use of sync.Map.

 ### func [NewTypedMapOf](<https://github.com/fufuok/cache/blob/master/mapof.go#L108>)